hayesx0155/WHSTechNotes/journal.md

 # december 9, 2024
 what brain rot means to me is something that rots your brain I think it is possible to balance meaningful engagement with technology while avoiding brain rot
+# january 8, 2025
+What I enjoyed about last year was what i got for christmas what I look foward to is keeping my good grades and getting an iphone